civol/HDLRuby/tuto/tutorial_sw.md

 After that, all the instances that are created from `addsub` will include the `zf` flag computation and output.

-In contrast, you may want that only one instance has the flag.
+In contrast, you may want only one instance to have the flag.
 In such a case, it may not be necessary to define a new module for that but just modify this instance only.
 This is possible using again the `open` method but on the instance.
 For example with the instance used in the following simulation environment:

 ```ruby
 system :addsub_sim do